 At first sight they can appear a tempting offer: you get a couple of months of financial relief during this hard time, but are not harming your credit score.
 It seems like a win-win, right?

 Maybe not.
 In the long-run, these debt solutions are actually likely to cause you more hassle than help.
 Avoiding short-term solutions if you can is the best option.
 There are other ways to get help and prevent yourself from falling into further debt.
+(On that note, if you’re being chased by Advantis debt collectors, you might not have to pay.)

 - What Are Short-Term Debt Solutions?